 After a traffic accident in Connecticut, if you've been injured and/or incurred significant vehicle damage, you might want to consider your options for holding the at-fault driver financially responsible for your losses.
-In this article, we'll discuss a few Connecticut laws that could have a big impact on your case.
+In this article, we'll discuss a few state laws that could have a big impact on your case, including:

 A "statute of limitations" is a state law that puts a strictly-enforced time limit on the right to bring a lawsuit.
 These deadlines vary based on the kind of harm you suffered and/or the kind of case you want to file.

-Specifically, General Statutes of Connecticut section 52-584 says: "No action to recover damages for injury to the person, or to real or personal property, caused by negligence, or by reckless or wanton misconduct…shall be brought but within two years from the date when the injury is first sustained."
+Specifically, Connecticut General Statutes section 52-584 says: "No action to recover damages for injury to the person, or to real or personal property, caused by negligence, or by reckless or wanton misconduct . . . shall be brought but within two years from the date when the injury is first sustained."

-In plain English, that means after a car accident, an injury claim filed by a driver, passenger, motorcycle rider, bicyclist, or pedestrian must be filed within two years of the date of the crash.
+In plain English, that means after a car accident, an injury claim filed by a driver, passenger, motorcycle rider, bicyclist, electric scooter rider, or pedestrian must be filed within two years of the date of the crash.
 That same deadline applies to a lawsuit over vehicle damage caused by an accident.

-If the car accident caused someone’s death, and the family or other representative of the deceased person wants to bring a wrongful death claim against the driver who caused the crash, the deadline for filing that kind of lawsuit is also two years, but the clock starts running from the date of the victim’s death, and that date might be later than the date of the accident.
-And General Statutes of Connecticut section 52-555 makes clear that no Connecticut wrongful death claim can be made if more than five years have passed since the date of the act the underlying accident.
+If the car accident caused someone's death, and the family or other representative of the deceased person wants to bring a wrongful death claim against the driver who caused the crash, the deadline for filing that kind of lawsuit is two years, but the clock starts running from the date of the victim's death, and that date might be later than the date of the accident.
+And Connecticut General Statutes section 52-555 makes clear that no Connecticut wrongful death claim can be made if more than five years have passed since the date of the underlying accident.